Learn From The Smartest Millionaire Minds in Business

 What can you do to break these habits?

-Here is an assignment for you: no blaming, maiming, or complaining for seven full days.
+Here is an assignment that Harv recommends for you: no blaming, maiming, or complaining for seven full days.

 Start living by the motto, “If it is to be, it’s up to me.”